-The GI #605 Project is a combined PV and BESS and it has been assumed that the BESS will be charged via the PV output.
-Will need to demonstrate the operating procedures and control measures which prevents the BESS from being charged via IPC's transmission system.
-However, if the intent is also to be able to charge the BESS via IPC's transmission system, will need to make an IPC Large Load Service request.
+The GI #639 Project is a BESS-only project and in order to charge the BESS via IPC's transmission system, will need to make an IPC Large Load Service request.

-GI #605 will be required to control voltage in accordance with a voltage schedule as provided by Idaho Power Grid Operations.
-GI #605 will be required to manage the real power output of their generation project at the POI.
-Also, it may be beneficial for Sector, for their own modeling compliance requirements, to install additional PMU devices at their facilities to monitor the generation source(s).
+GI #639 will be required to control voltage in accordance with a voltage schedule as provided by Idaho Power Grid Operations.
+GI #639 will be required to manage the real power output of their generation project at the POI.
+Also, it may be beneficial for sector, for their own modeling compliance requirements, to install additional PMU devices at their facilities to monitor the generation source(s).